Rails are a very important technical feature in flatland skimboarding.

 However, when discussing a skimboarding rail, there are two meanings.

-One refers to the edges of the skimboard that run from nose to tail, and the other a type of ramp or obstacle that a skimmer uses to launch off or do tricks.
+One refers to the edges of the skimboard that run from nose to tail, and the other is a type of ramp or obstacle that a skimmer uses to launch off or do tricks.

 This article refers to the ramps.
 If you want more information on actual skimboards, check out the article on their anatomy and characteristics.

 If you dream of becoming a professional skimmer or gaining any recognition in flatland skimboarding, doing tricks using a skimboarding rail and various objects is a must.

 There are many different styles of skimboarding rails, most of which you can easily build yourself.

 The easiest are the ones that you ride and don't have to ollie to get onto.

 These are some of the most common styles: